THIS DATE IN HISTORY: Sept. 18

 He takes over as coach of the Detroit Red Wings in 1993.
 They make the Final in 1995, win a regular season-record 62 games in 1995-96 and end a 42-year championship drought by sweeping the Philadelphia Flyers in the 1997 Cup Final.
 Under Bowman, the Red Wings win the Cup again in 1998 and 2002, after which he retires with NHL records for games coached (2,141), wins in the regular season (1,244) and playoffs (223), and Stanley Cups (nine).

-He is part of another Cup-winning team with Detroit in 2008, as a special consultant.
+Bowman is part of another Cup-winning team with Detroit in 2008, as a special consultant.
 In July 2008 he is named a senior adviser with the Chicago Blackhawks, working with his son, GM Stan Bowman.
-He is part of Chicago's Cup-winning teams in 2010, 2013 and 2015.
+He is part of Chicago's championship teams in 2010, 2013 and 2015.

 1967: The Los Angeles Kings, one of the NHL's six expansion teams, play their first game, a 7-3 preseason loss to another first-year team, the Minnesota North Stars, in Guelph, Ontario.
 The Kings win the rematch 6-2 the following night.